 When a couple gets divorced, pets are often a large source of contention.
 While the couple may care for their pet deeply, Washington State law considers pets to be items of property with no special rights or regulations.
 As a result, ownership of the pet depends on the outcome of a couple’s divorce.

 Washington is a community property state, which means that all property acquired during a marriage—including pets—belongs to both spouses.
-Division of property in Washington is done “equitable”—if a judge makes the decision he or she will try to be fair.
+Division of property in Washington is done “equitable”—if a judge makes the decision, he or she will try to be fair.
 For instance, suppose a woman owned a cat for 8 years prior to her marriage.
 After two years of marriage, she gets divorced.
 In such a situation, a judge may decide that the cat belongs to the wife because that seems more fair.

 Divorcing couples have the ability to split their marital property as they see fit, with approval of the court.
-Ideally, a divorcing couple would come to a mutual agreement about pet ownership, and would decide for themselves which partner gets to keep the animal.
+Ideally, a divorcing couple would come to a mutual agreement about pet ownership and would decide for themselves which partner gets to keep the animal.

 While making this determination, a couple could create a visitation schedule or shared custody arrangement for a pet—but a judge would not make such an order.
 Instead, a judge would just give ownership of the animal to one person.